Managed Cyber Governance for Regulated Service Firms

 • Your team stays the named owner

-• Borealis provides structure, templates, prompts, and review support
+• Borealis provides structure, operating guidance, prompts, and review support

 • Aurora Command stays the working system of record